Ficool

 What is this?
 I've heard compliments and gratitude many times throughout my life for my deeds, but they never meant anything to me—too shallow, too insensitive, or too misaligned with my perception of my actions' worth.

 But now… why does this feel different?
 A small warmth flickers in this infernal void of mine.
-What is the difference?
-Is this what people call bliss?
-Why am I only feeling it now?

 Then his smile falters slightly.
-"Show who?"
+"Rely on you?" he giggles to himself.

-His smile returns, but there's something different in it now.
+A smile returns, but there's something different in it now.

-I don't let go.
+I can't bring myself to let go.

 More Chapters